This post may contain affiliate links. Please read our disclosure policy.

 Make the sauce

-- In a different small bowl, blend soy sauce, honey, balsamic vinegar, sriracha, water, ginger, and cornstarch.
-Keep this mixture aside for later.
+- In a small bowl, combine the soy sauce, honey, balsamic vinegar, sriracha, water, ginger, and cornstarch.
+Stir until smooth and set aside.

-- Add another half tablespoon of oil to the skillet.
-Once hot, stir-fry bell pepper and garlic for about a minute.
-Move them to the bowl with peanuts.
+- Add another ½ tablespoon of olive oil to the skillet.
+Once hot, add the bell pepper and garlic, stirring for about 1 minute.
+Transfer them to the bowl with the peanuts.

-- If the pan appears dry, add an extra half tablespoon of olive oil.
-Add the marinated chicken to the skillet, discarding any leftover marinade.
+- If the skillet looks dry, add ½ tablespoon of oil.
+Add the marinated chicken, discarding any leftover marinade.
 Cook for 1-2 minutes per side until fully cooked.

 Notes

-- Prep Before You Cook: Prepare all your ingredients and have them ready before you start cooking.
-This includes chopping the chicken, slicing the vegetables, and measuring out the sauce ingredients.
+- Prep Before You Cook: Have all your ingredients ready—chop the chicken, slice the vegetables, and measure out the sauce components before turning on the stove.

-- Don’t Overcook the Chicken: Remember the chicken breast tends to dry out when overcooked.
-Stir-fry the chicken until it’s no longer pink and just turns opaque, keeping in mind that it will continue to cook further as you introduce the other ingredients and sauce.
+- Don’t Overcook the Chicken: Chicken breast can dry out quickly.
+Stir-fry just until it turns opaque, keeping in mind it will continue cooking slightly when combined with the sauce.

 Nutrition